vivianngo97/Punctuation_Transcription/README.md

 - remove chunks with only one punctuation throughout

 # Model
-- the model is built as a tagging model where each word is tagged with the puncutation that follows it
+- the model is built as a sequence tagging model where each word is tagged with the punctuation that follows it
 - Bidirectional LSTM model with 0.1 Dropout for Embedding, Attention, and custom loss function optimized with Adam
 - custom loss function: weighted categorical_crossentropy (weights are inverses of punctuation occurrences, e.g. 1/(#SPACE))
 - the example model has 32 units, 10 epochs